FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 The author would like to acknowledge a few peoples:

 - Gael Martinet, FLUX:: Immersive CEO, to support and believe in this project
-- Hugo Larin, Spat Revolution product manager & business Development at FLUX:: Immersive, for his help and interest
+- Hugo Larin, _SPAT Revolution_ product manager & business Development at FLUX:: Immersive, for his help and interest
 - Nicolas Erard, to have tested almost every corner of ReaVolution and cramped my todo list with too many bugs report
 - Sylvain Lambinet, which has followed this idea from the very start and always inputted some great feedback
 - Justin Frankel and the whole Cockos team to have put on the market such an incredible tool.